tarasis/tarasis.net/src/_drafts/filtering.md

 title: Filtering
 tags: [webdev, javascript]
 category: programming
+eleventyExcludeFromCollections: true

 ---

 I was watching the video [How To Create A Search Bar In JavaScript](https://www.youtube.com/watch?v=TlP5WIxVirU) by [Web Dev Simplified](https://www.youtube.com/channel/UCFbNIlppjAuEX4znoulh0Cw) to learn how to do a search bar in JavaScript.

 What I realised as I was coding along, was that the video was reallymore about filtering data than what I might think of as a search bar.
 Which is fine, and totally not wrong, but I do find some of Kyle's choices suspect / curious.